 If the current temporary debt ceiling is not increased for fiscal year 1982, the debt will revert to its \$400 billion permanent ceiling on October 1, and no issuance of debt will be permitted.
 In that case, the Treasury's cash balance will be quickly depleted as maturing debt is retired and other obligations are paid.
 In fact, the Treasury would run out of cash altogether in the first week of October.
 I believe we can avoid these problems this year, and recommend that in future years the Senate consider combining the budget and debt limit actions.
-This would assure an earlier

-Consider combining the budget and debt limit actions.
 This would assure an earlier focus on controlling the public debt.

+consider combining the budget and debt limit actions.
+This would assure an earlier focus on controlling the public debt.
 While passage of H.J.
 Res.
 265 will enable Treasury to finance the Government's operations after September 30, a technical matter necessitates additional debt ceiling authority for September 30.
 On that day the Treasury is scheduled to issue approximately \$13 billion of securities to the Civil Service retirement trust fund.
 Unless additional leeway is provided, the Treasury will not be able to fulfill its responsibility to invest Civil Service retirement funds.
-For every \$1 billion that is not invested the trust fund will lose about \$350,000 per day in interest Passage of not invested, the trust fund will lose about \$350,000 per day in interest.
+For every \$1 billion that is not invested, the trust fund will lose about \$350,000 per day in interest.
 Passage of H.J.
 Res.
 266 would provide a debt limit through September 30 of \$999.8 billion, and allow the investment of these funds.

-Secretary Mehle.
+Secretary MEHLE.
 Thank you, sir.

 [Whereupon, at 10:26 a.m., the hearing was concluded.]
-The following material was submitted for the record:
+[The following material was submitted for the record:]